openem-team/openem/doc/tutorial.md

 <WorkDir>/test
 ```

 One csv will be output for each test video, and will contain the keyframe and species of each fish found.
-We can compare these outputs to the truth datacontained in the example data with the following command:
+We can compare these outputs to the truth data contained in the example data with the following command:

 ```shell
 python train.py train.ini test_eval